microsoft/SDCM/README.md

 Surface Dev Center Manager (SDCM) is a tool that utilizes the REST APIs made available by Microsoft Partner Center (a.k.a.
 Hardware Dev Center) to automate many common tasks for hardware development and maintenance around driver and firmware management.

-**SDCM** enables you to create `Attestation` and `WHQL` products, submissions, download the resulting signed packages and manage shipping labels to release software on Windows Update.
+**SDCM** enables you to create `Attestation` and `WHQL` products, submissions, download the resulting signed packages, and manage shipping labels to release software on Windows Update.

 > This tool is based on the
 [Hardware Dashboard API](https://docs.microsoft.com/en-us/windows-hardware/drivers/dashboard/dashboard-api).
 Detailed options are available with the `-?`, `-h` or `-help` option at the command line.